moebiusphp/coroutine/README.md

 ```

 ### With the unblock() function

+*This function has not been implemented yet, pending some refactoring*

 If you can't find a function wrapper for your particular function, you should "unblock" your
 stream resource with the `M\unblock()` function.
 Note that even if you use the unblock function,